PREPARING TO STUDY ABROAD

 It will be impossible to know everything about another culture before you depart and you shouldn’t strive to completely understand your host country before you leave Bowling Green.
 For your safety you should know the laws and general attitudes concerning sexual orientation and then watch, listen, and learn from the people themselves.

 The following resources may be especially helpful as you gather information.
-Students are also welcome to discuss their concerns with the Education Abroad Counselor in the Center for International Programs.
-Call 419.372.0479 to set up an appointment.
+Students are also welcome to discuss their concerns with the Education Abroad Advisor in the Education Abroad office.
+Call 419-372-0479 to set up an appointment.